Fastnet Yacht Race Challenge to raise money for a care home

-Jonathan Moon, a Chandlers Ford resident, is due to take part in a fundraising challenge to raise money for St Cross Grange care home in Winchester where his dad currently resides.
+Jonathan Moon, a Chandlers Ford resident, is due to take part in the Fastnet Yacht Race Challenge, a 700-mile offshore race, to raise money for St Cross Grange care home in Winchester where his dad currently resides.
 St Cross Grange specialises in dementia care and is part of Greensleeves Homes Trust, a registered charity providing personalised residential, dementia and nursing care.
 Mr Moon is undertaking the challenge with the Sail Racing Academy out of Hamble.

 Jonathan Moon said: “I still recall going to watch the start from the Green at Cowes, and the feeling of excitement and worry, after all this was my Dad, my hero, the man who taught me how to sail, heading off into a race that 2 years before had taken the lives of 15 sailors.